OGGM/oggm/docs/flowlines.rst

 distribution of the glacier using its full 2D geometry.
 This correction is responsible for the large widths of the main red flowline in its upper part.
-This width increase comes from the two northern glacier sub-catchments that are not included in the main flowline:
+This width increase comes from the two northern glacier sub-catchments that are not included in the main flowline.

 .. ipython:: python